What we do

 - education: courses, minors; MOOCs, seminars and courses for industry

-- research: funding of seed projects, facilitating grant applications
+- research: funding of seed projects, funding of events, facilitating grant applications

 - valorisation & co-creation: research consultancy, industry collaboration